 During that time, you should cook penne according to the instructions on the box.
 Add your spice and cheese to the pan, and drain pasta.

-Toss penne in the sauce, turn off the heat, and stir until the cheese melts.
+After finishing cooking, please toss penne in the sauce, turn off the heat, and stir until the cheese melts.

 Serve hot and garnish with some grated parmesan cheese and fresh parsley on top!